adammfrank/product-api/README.md

 I chose not to implement the repository pattern because of the small scale of this project.
 It doesn't require me to be able to interact with different data sources, or swap dev/production/in memory databases.
 Testing is simple because I just saved the endpoints in insomnia, and when I want to start over, I just run the migrations up and down again.

-The indexes are the primary ids, and the foreign key CategoryId.
+The indexes are the primary ids, and the foreign key is CategoryId.
+I put indexes on IsActive for both tables because it is frequently used in queries.
+With more time and usage data I would add indexes to some or all of the columns in product, depending on how users used the Search endpoint.

 # What I Would Do with More Time

 1. Improve the error handling to be more uniform.
 2. See if there is a way to use the Minimal API without needing to inject the same service in each method.
-3. Add an index for IsActive
-5. Typed responses in the API
+3. Typed responses in the API
-6. Optional features from the front end.
+4. Optional features from the front end.
-7. Reorganize directory (ProductApi is a confusing name for a project with an angular client inside)
+5. Reorganize directory (ProductApi is a confusing name for a project with an angular client inside)

 Production considerations:
 1. Move db secrets into env vars.